dopeboy/curriculum-2.0/units/9-jquery/lessons/1-jquery/README.md

 ### Closing

-Today you learned about strings.
-This is important because strings are used to store words and sentences that humans use to talk.
-Next, we will learn about conditionals.
+Today you learned about jQuery.
+This is important because jQuery enables us to dynamically interact with our HTML and CSS.
+Next, we will do a jQuery project.

 #### Homework